Our DIY faux fur trees are hiding a little secret that make them much cheaper and far easier to make than ordinary craft fur trees!

 So let’s dive right in.

-But before we go any further, be sure to follow us on Pinterest, Facebook and Instagram, and click the subscribe button at the top of this page to sign up for our email list so you’ll never miss a post!
+But before we go any further, be sure to follow us on follow us on Pinterest, YouTube, Facebook and Instagram, and click the subscribe button at the top of this page to sign up for our email list so you’ll never miss a post!